 Please record a demo video (demo.mp4 or a different file extension) which shows the demo features of your app: what your app does, and how each basic and custom gesture controls your app.
 This video does not need to be polished.
 It is intended to help us understand the interface you have designed or developed and how it operates, but it’s not intended to be a marketing pitch.
 Since you are making use of a webcam in this video, you might consider using your phone to record as you use gestures to control your app.
 We expect most videos can be 1 minute or less.

 To submit, zip your repository and upload it to Canvas.
 As with A3 and A4, your project might get quite large.
 So if you do use Angular, please remove the node_modules folder prior to zipping.

-The ability to control the web app with basic gestures (5 points, 1 per gesture)
+The ability to control the web app with basic gestures (2 points)